Understanding Let-to-Buy Mortgages

 When it comes to remortgaging your let-to-buy mortgage, you have similar options as you would have done when you set up the arrangement.
 If you would prefer to keep both mortgages with the same lender, you’ll need to find another one that offers both residential and buy-to-let mortgages for the purposes of a let-to-buy.

-You could also choose to remortgage each element separately, switching the residential element to one lender, and the buy-to-let element to another.
-It’s worth bearing in mind that the costs involved with two remortgages may well outweigh the benefits, especially whilst interest rates are generally high.
+You could also choose to remortgage each element separately, switching the residential element to one lender and the buy-to-let element to another.
+However, the costs involved with two remortgages may well outweigh the benefits, especially when interest rates are generally high.

 Get matched with a let-to-buy mortgage broker

-The brokers that we work with have substantial experience in the let-to-buy market and will be able to take the reins on this for you, to ensure the smoothest, most cost-effective transaction.
-Every one of them offers their first consultation for free, under no obligation, so there’s no risk involved in looking into this as a potential option.
+The brokers we work with have substantial experience in the let-to-buy market and will be able to take the reins on this for you to ensure the smoothest, most cost-effective transaction.
+Every one of them offers their first consultation for free, under no obligation, so there’s no risk involved in considering this as a potential option.

-Simply make an enquiry or call 0808 189 2301 to take advantage of our free broker-matching services, where we’ll pair you with the most relevant expert broker for your needs.
+Simply make an enquiry or call 0330 818 7026 to take advantage of our free broker-matching services.
+We’ll pair you with the most relevant expert broker for your needs.

 Maximise your chance of mortgage approval with a specialist in let to buy mortgages